kevinzunigacuellar/web/src/pages/blog/google-analytics-in-astro.md

 </script>
 <!-- more head -->
 ```

-> Important: The config script should be placed before both google analytics
-> scripts.

 Finally, place this code snippet in the head of your html.
 If you are coping the code above do not forget to update your **google tracking id**.